loucadufault/sudoku/README.md

 2. An array of candidates, either containing one item, the cell's value, or initialized to an array of digits for empty cells
 3. A column, representing the cell's column in the sudoku matrix (i.e. its index in one of the nested row arrays in the sudoku)
 4. A row, representing the cell's row in the sudoku matrix (i.e. the index of of its nested row array in the sudoku)
-5. A box, representing the cell's box in the sudoku matrix. (i.e. the string corresponding to the name of the box , see Terminology>box)
+5. A box, representing the cell's box in the sudoku matrix. (i.e. the string corresponding to the name of the box)

 Note, although each cell has a unique column-row pair, for each of the 9 boxes, 9 cells share the same box.

 explain logic in constructor

+<h1>Solving</h1>
+1. Build `sudoku`
+2. Start counting through each item in the `sudoku` matrix, stopping at the first empty cell.
+3.

 <h1>Algorithms</h1>